 - J.D., Benjamin N. Cardozo School of Law, 2007.
-Dean’s Merit Scholarship, Concentration in Intellectual Property and Communication Law
+Dean’s Merit Scholarship, Concentration in Intellectual Property

 - S.M., Computer Science, Harvard University, 1999.
 Doctoral Fellowship